 Don’t want to use cream cheese?
 You can replace it with additional butter.

-Alternating between a whisk and a spatula is useful during the cooking stage because it helps ensure all of the sugar melts.
-Generally speaking, the egg whites should be consistently whisked while they're being heated, but occasionally scrape down the sides of the bowl with a spatula to make sure the sugar granules that naturally go up the sides are pushed down to melt.
-If any sugar granules get stuck to the side of the bowl they could crystalize and create hard granules in your finished meringue.
+For the meringue, alternating between a whisk and a spatula is useful during the cooking stage because it helps to ensure all of the sugar melts.
+Generally speaking, the egg whites should be whisked constantly while they're being heated, with breaks to occasionally scrape down the sides of the bowl with a spatula to make sure the sugar granules that naturally go up the sides are pushed down to melt.
+If any sugar granules get stuck to the side of the bowl, they could crystalize and create hard granules in your finished meringue.

 Some of the links on this page may be affiliate links.
 Everyday Pie is a participant in the Amazon Associates Program.
 As an Amazon Associate I earn from qualifying purchases, at no extra cost to you.